YVZYLDZ11/Docker-App/README.md

 The command you just ran

 Congratulations!
 You have started the container for this tutorial!
-Let's Õrst explain the command that you just ran.
+Let's first explain the command that you just ran.
 In case you forgot, here's the command:

 > docker run -d -p 80:80 docker/getting-started